jeffdstephens/jeffdstephens-old/src/pages/articles/2016-10-30---Perspective-Power/index.md

 path: '/posts/perspective-power/'
 category: 'entrepreneurship'
 tags:
-  - 'Linotype'
-  - 'Monotype'
-  - 'History of typography'
+  - 'strategy'
-  - 'Helvetica'
+  - 'entrepreneur'
-description: 'How your perspective can shape your power.'
+description: How you approach situations makes a difference in the outcome.
 ---

 ![perspective-power](./perspective-power.jpeg)